 I use every single one of these travel savings tips on all of my trips.
 During my recent visit to Belgium, I saved at least €150 in just three days with minimal effort!

-If you want to stretch your travel budget, here are 15 simple tips to save money effectively while traveling.
+If you want to stretch your travel budget, here are 15 easy ways to save money while traveling.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, click here.